AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

 * I do not entertain "proof of value" requests.
 You can read the reasons [here](WhyIDoNotEntertainProofOfValueRequests.md).

 * I do not negotiate for the purchase of the whole DataPredict ecosystem.
-However, I am open for partnerships for game ML consultations organizations with 500 USD per project licensing markup.
+However, I am open for partnerships for game ML consultations organizations with 500 USD per project setup fee.

 ## Licenses